gildahl/arcadeVFE/README.md

 To navigate through the Game Info screens, you will want to assign at least the "Right" action in the game controller button configuration (and optionally, the "Left", "Start", and "Exit" options), using the **Game Info Navigation** radio switch at the top of the screen.
 If you would like custom pictures to be displayed along with the text information, you may create additional folders within the `..\GameInfo\Assets` subfolder of arcadeVFE, and fill it with `*.jpg` or `*.png` files having root names that are the same as the roms you would like to associate them with.
 Examples are provided in the `..\GameInfo\Assets\cpanels` and `..\assets\flyers folders`.
 Feel free to add additional folders as you like.

 **Note**: Be aware that this feature is NOT compatible with spinner and trackball games **IF** you use mouse clicks as input.
 To address this, either do not use this feature or use XInput for your fire button instead.
-See the Limitations section at the bottom of this document for more information about this potential issue.
+See the [Issues/Limitations](#Issues/Limitations) section at the bottom of this document for more information about this potential issue.

 ### Always voice annunciate
 If you have configured voice annunciation phrases for your actions, then this switch can control when these are heard.
 This checkbox has three states.
 When checked (the default), the voice will be heard every time a game referenced in the action table is run.
 When unchecked, voice annunciation is effectively turned off.
 Finally, if the checkbox is configured with the minus sign (-), then voice annunciation will only occur if an action was actually executed (see the **Note 2** in the [ROM Monitor](#ROM-Monitor) section above).